guilhemSmith/ft_vox/README.md

 ## Usage
 ### Launch
-`./ft_vox` will launch the demo with a random seed and display that seed in the terminal.
+`./ft_vox` will launch the demo with a random seed.
+The seed used is always printed in the terminal.

 _You can also give ft_vox a seed that you like_
 `./ft_vox your_seed`